 First, we launched Finder, navigated to the Applications folder, and double-clicked the Disk Drill icon.
 We were then asked to confirm our decision to launch Disk Drill by clicking the Open button.

-Finally, we clicked Get started and entered the admin password before granting Disk Drill Full Disk Access by dragging it into the Full Disk Access list, located in System Preferences > Security & Privacy > Privacy.
-Again, this is something you have to do just once.
+Finally, we were asked to grant Disk Drill Full Disk Access by dragging its application icons into the Full Disk Access list, located in System Preferences > Security & Privacy > Privacy.
+This is something you have to do just once.

 1.3 Storage Device Scan and Data Recovery